 *Submissions Call (I am posting this here as well, just in case any of the young ones are interested).

 This is a call for submissions.
 Young Minds of Medium — this is your challenge.
 I am looking for work from the young writers here on Medium, ages 15–25.
 Submissions will be reviewed and posted on Mondays and Fridays during the month of November.
 THIS IS YOUR TIME TO SHINE!
 I want to hear from you.
 I want to feel, connect with, and fall in love with the words you would like to share with the world.

 Your theme: “How Do You Sing the Blues?”

 How do you handle moments of sadness?
 What do you do to ease your pain?
 Are there any favorite songs you listen to, any good books you read in which to escape?
 How do you move through the bad times that come in and try to take control of your life?

 I am looking for:

-Please subtitle your entries “Young Minds of Medium Inspiration Call” and tag your pieces with the following “Growth” & “Inspiration.”
+Please subtitle your entries “Young Minds of Medium Blues Call” and tag your pieces with the following: “Growth” & “The Blues.”
 CHALLENGE SUBMISSION BEGINS NOW!

-The start date for publishing the YMOM pieces is Monday, July 1, 2019, and the end date is Friday, August 02, 2019.
+The start date for publishing the YMOM pieces is Friday, November 1, 2019, and the end date is Friday, November 29, 2019.
 Other contributors to ACG, please, no worries.
-You can submit as you normally would to A Cornered Gurl and your work will be published as well, however, a total of three pieces will be published on Mondays and Fridays for all other Writers, leaving the floor wide open for our young ones.
+You can submit as you normally would to A Cornered Gurl and your work will be published as well, however, a total of three pieces will be published on Mondays and Fridays for all other writers, leaving the floor wide open for our young ones.
 I hope you will understand and accept this.